 - The hearing will be over when the board has determined, through careful examination of all information presented, that it has sufficient information to determine an outcome or that there is insufficient information available to make a determination.

 The failure of the respondent or the complainant to appear at a hearing does not prohibit the board from hearing a case.
 The board will review all available information and will then make a determination if sufficient facts exist to hear the case.
 In the case that the board feels sufficient information is available, it will proceed with the hearing as usual.
-As with all cases, the board may come to a finding of “not responsible” if they cannot determine that it is more likely than not that the Norms for Community Living and Policies were violated by the respondent.
+As with all cases, the board may come to a finding of “not responsible” if they cannot determine that it is more likely than not that the Code of Conduct was violated by the respondent.

 The findings and any sanction(s) from the board will be decided upon in an executive session of the board following a hearing.
 A majority agreement of board members present for a hearing is required in the board’s determination of findings and sanctions based on a preponderance of the evidence.
-The findings and sanction(s), if applicable, are to be communicated in writing by the Office of sSudent Conduct, Rights, and Responsibilities on behalf of the board members to the respondent within five business days after the conclusion of the hearing.
-In rare circumstances, as deemed appropriate by the CRB advisor, the hearing board may make a request to the CRB advisor and the Dean of Students Office for additional time to finalize their decision.
+The findings and sanction(s), if applicable, are to be communicated in writing by the office of student rights and responsibilities on behalf of the board members to the respondent within five (5) business days after the conclusion of the hearing.
+In rare circumstances, as deemed appropriate by the CRB advisor, the hearing board may make a request to the CRB advisor and the dean of students office for additional time to finalize their decision.